Create machine catalogs

 Messages are posted on the page if the VDA on each machine does not meet or exceed the minimum functional level selected.
 You can continue with the wizard, but be aware that those machines will likely not be able to register with a Controller later.
 Alternatively, you can:

 - Remove the machines containing older VDAs from the list, upgrade their VDAs and then add them back to the catalog.

 - Choose a lower functional level; however, that will prevent access to the latest product features.

 A message is also posted if a machine was not be added to the catalog because it is the wrong machine type.
 Examples include attempting to add a server to a Desktop OS catalog, or adding a Desktop OS machine originally created for random allocation to a catalog of static machines.

 Caching temporary data locally on the VM is optional.
 You can enable use of the temporary data cache on the machine when you use MCS to manage pooled (not dedicated) machines in a catalog.
 If the catalog uses a connection that specifies storage for temporary data, you can enable and configure the temporary data cache information when you create the catalog.

 To enable the caching of temporary data, the VDA on each machine in the catalog must be minimum version 7.9.
-This feature is referred to as MCSIO.

 - Temporary data files created by Windows itself, including the Windows page file.